 Aficionados of Charles Dickens will recall that a key character in Barnaby Rudge, which was published in 1841, is a talking raven by the name of Grip.
-Perhaps it is stretching the definition of “overlooked Londoner” to celebrate a bird in this blog, but the story is so peculiar that it has slipped past editorial control.
+Perhaps it is stretching the definition of ‘overlooked Londoner’ to celebrate a bird on this website, but the story is so peculiar that it has slipped past editorial control.

 Dickens thought of the death of the raven as a bereavement.
 His wife Catherine was also upset, but the children seemed rather pleased, because, or so their father believed, the bird had pecked their ankles.
 And in case we take the whole melodrama too seriously, we should note that Maclise certainly detected more than a hint of playfulness in his friend’s sombre letter, and that he dashed off a sketch of the ascent to heaven of the dead raven’s soul.

 Grip had two successors.
 The first insisted on digging up the many odds and ends its predecessor had buried in the garden, and was looked down on by Dickens as, well, bird-brained.
 The second, bought for him by his friends the Smithsons from the landlord of a Yorkshire tavern, was older and larger.
 Dickens considered this third raven superior even to the first — it had an entertaining habit of swallowing and regurgitating door keys and cracking window panes with its beak — but he was less enthusiastic later on when it began to flop about and pluck at its feathers.
-(Suspicion fell on the venomous butcher again.)
-Nor was the Smithson’s young daughter, Eleanor, impressed.
-She likened the raven in its rough speech to a street-arab, and commented, rather starchily, that it “greeted me with ‘Halloa, old girl!’, made some alarming pecks at my ankles”—the same complaint that the Dickens children had made—“and altogether was unpleasantly familiar.”
+Suspicion fell on the venomous butcher again.

 This Grip died two years later in 1845, and was buried in Dickens’s garden, under a tree.
 Once again the great man was moved, and he wrote that

-it may have been that he [i.e. the raven] was too bright a genius to live long, or it may have been that he took some pernicious substance into his bill, and thence into his maw … but after some three years he too was taken ill, and died before the kitchen fire.
-He kept his eye to the last upon the meat as it roasted, and suddenly turned over on his back with a sepulchral cry of “Cuckoo!”.
+it may have been that he was too bright a genius to live long, or it may have been that he took some pernicious substance into his bill, and thence into his maw … but after some three years he too was taken ill, and died before the kitchen fire.
+He kept his eye to the last upon the meat as it roasted, and suddenly turned over on his back with a sepulchral cry of ‘Cuckoo!’.

 And there in Philadelphia the raven’s restless wanderings finally ended.
-Gimbel’s particular passion was the works of Edgar Allan Poe, and, as Poe’s Raven may well have been inspired by the bird in Barnaby Rudge, his attachment to the much-travelled Grip was obviously very great.
+Gimbel’s particular passion was the works of Edgar Allan Poe, and, as The Raven may well have been inspired by the bird in Barnaby Rudge, his attachment to the much-travelled Grip was obviously very great.
 When he bequeathed his Poe collection to the Free Library of Philadelphia, Grip went too, still perched on its log, still safe behind its protective glass.
-“Never say die”, said Barnaby Rudge’s companion, and in a sense the real Grip never has died.
+‘Never say die’, said Barnaby Rudge’s companion, and in a sense the real Grip never has died.